 Image : Tsumiki by Studio Kengo Kuma.

-Play Culture : Exploring matters of personal and collective identity through the products of making together.
+Play Culture : Exploring matters of personal and collective identity through creating, playing and making together.

 The objects of our production not only address practical needs but they also represent aspects of our culture and identity.
 The materials, connections, methods of shaping and decoration all express something of the individual or community who made them.
 This workshop will be an opportunity to explore matters of personal and collective identity through making together.
 In small groups, participants will be invited to make a prototype for play which can be physical (a toy) or non-tangible (a game).
 The design should respond to the cultural values, traditions and identity of its group members.